DemiAdisa/Spacestagram/README.md

 # About This Project

-This project is my submission to the Shopify 2022 Summer Internship Program
+This project is my submission to the Shopify 2022 Summer Internship Program.
+To view the technical requirements, visit https://docs.google.com/document/d/13zXpyrC2yGxoLXKktxw2VJG2Jw8SdUfliLM-bYQLjqE/edit#

 # What Does It Do?